MagnusThome/RejsaCAN-ESP32/- PROJECTS -/README.md

 I installed ESP32RET on the board and hooked it up to the CAN software tool SavvyCAN on my PC

-Code to put on the ESP32 so it runs as a hardware interface between the car and SavvyCAN on the PC.
-You can run it over USB, Bluetooth or Wifi: https://github.com/collin80/ESP32RET
+At https://github.com/collin80/ESP32RET you get the code to put on the ESP32 so it runs as a hardware interface between the car and SavvyCAN on the PC.
+You can run it over USB, Bluetooth or Wifi:

 www.savvycan.com